Keyboard shortcuts

 -3fromaddress, minconf, or a memo field is the wrong JSON type

--5fromaddress is ANY_TADDR, undecodable, not this wallet's, or a Unified Address with inconsistently spliced receivers
+-5fromaddress undecodable, not this wallet's, or a Unified Address with inconsistently spliced receivers

 -8amounts missing or not an array; empty amounts; unknown key or missing address/amount in an entry; duplicate recipient; non-hex or over-512-byte memo; memo on a transparent recipient; explicit fee; unknown privacyPolicy; transparent recipient under FullPrivacy/AllowRevealedAmounts